Dir. Govind Nihalani

 Both Amrapurkar and Puri do intense things with their eyes.

 Anant refuses, in disbelief and disgust.
-Still, Anant is no shining Dudley-Doright type; the violent temper he got from his father and a tendency to overdo the brutality in encounters gets him into trouble with his superiors, even in the context of the vicious practices of the Bombay police force.
+Still, while he won't make openly corrupt material deals with crime bosses, Anant is no shining Dudley-Doright type; the violent temper he got from his father and a tendency to overdo the brutality in encounters gets him into trouble with his superiors, even in the context of the vicious practices of the Bombay police force.
 And when Anant does find himself facing discipline, the same shady palm-greasing that thwarts his own attempts to serve justice on Shetty now work to his benefit.
 The hypocrisy tears him apart.

 Jyotsna observes Anant's increasing distress with a loving but skeptical eye; as he becomes more troubled and erratic, she gives him mamy chances but ultimately chooses to protect herself, rather than get more deeply involved with a man so clearly headed toward tragedy.
 This is an unusual sort of agency to see in films, where women are generally self-sacrificing and dedicated to shouldering any burden to benefit the men they love.
 Instead, Jyotsna chooses to liberate herself, and it is both a relief and a heartbreak.
 Anant too achieves a sort of liberation in the end, consistent with his principles but in a far more tragic mode.